Whitman Mayo

 Whitman Blount Mayo Jr. (November 15, 1930 – May 22, 2001) was an American actor, best known for his role as Grady Wilson on the 1970s television sitcom Sanford and Son.

 Biography

 Early years

-Whitman Blount Mayo, Jr. was born in New York City.
+Whitman Blount Mayo Jr. was born in New York City.
 He was raised in Harlem and later Queens.
-At the age of 17, he moved with his family to Southern California where he attended Fontana High School.
+At the age of 17, he moved with his family to Southern California.
+He graduated from Fontana High School.

-Mayo enlisted in the United States Army, serving from 1951 to 1953 during the Korean War.
+Mayo enlisted in the U.S. Army, serving from 1951 to 1953 during the Korean War.

 Upon discharge, he studied at Chaffey College, Los Angeles City College, and UCLA.